Swedish Smokeshow Anna Nystrom Sizzles In Tight White Leggings

 Swedish smokeshow Anna Nystrom frequently tantalizes her 8.5 million Instagram followers with sizzling snaps that showcase her incredible physique.
 The blond bombshell seems to particularly enjoy rocking skintight leggings that showcase her toned legs and gravity-defying derriere, and that’s exactly what she did in her latest Instagram update.

 In her latest post, Anna shared a shot taken in front of a plain brown wall at Sports Club Vallentuna in Sweden.
 Anna has shared pictures from the location before, and it seems to be where she works out and sculpts her curvaceous physique.
-In the snap, Anna rocked a pair of tight high-waisted white leggings that clung to every inch of her curves, from her trim waist to her toned calves.
+In the snap, Anna rocked a pair of tight, high-waisted, white leggings that clung to every inch of her curves, from her trim waist to her toned calves.
 She paired the leggings with a white sweatshirt that had a slightly looser fit.

 Though the sweatshirt covered up her cleavage and didn’t cling too tightly to her body, it was a cropped length and showed off a few inches of her toned abdomen.
-Anna kept the accessories simple, and rocked a pale gray scrunchie on one wrist while carrying a brown printed backpack in one hand.
+Anna kept the accessories simple and rocked a pale gray scrunchie on one wrist while carrying a brown printed backpack in one hand.

 The blond bombshell had her hair down in loose curls, with a braid detail keeping it away from her face.
 Her makeup was done in her usual style, with flawless skin, a slight smoky eye, and a nude lip.
 She indicated in the caption of the post that she would be getting through a lower body workout that day in the gym.

 Anna’s followers couldn’t get enough of the sizzling snap, and the post racked up over 24,300 likes within just 23 minutes.
-Many of her fans took to the comment section to share their thoughts on the fitness-oriented post, and the Instagram update also received 282 comments in the same brief time span.
+Many of her fans took to the comments section to share their thoughts on the fitness-oriented post, and the Instagram update also received 282 comments in the same brief time span.

 “I love this look,” one fan said, followed by a heart emoji.

-Another fan referenced Anna’s caption, and commented “Anna, it is really you that make the outfit look cute.”
+“Anna, it is really you that make the outfit look cute.”

 “Fantastic and very beautiful.
 Have a great workout,” one follower added.